viktorkombov/viktor-kombov-calculator/README.md

 # Calculator App

-This application is a sample demonstrating how can be created a calculator with Angular and Node.js
+This project demonstrates the creation of a calculator application using Angular for the front-end and Node.js for the back-end.
+It highlights the integration of modern web technologies to build a responsive and functional app.
+The repository serves as an example of combining front-end and back-end frameworks to implement basic calculator functionalities efficiently.

 ## Build Setup